plgd-dev/doc/content/en/features/jetstream.md

 #### Setup and create stream

-Setup events stream `stream.json` where all events of cloud will be stored:
+Setup events stream `stream.json` where all events of hub will be stored:

 ```jsonc
 {